 The phenomenal growth of internet services over the last two decades is best seen through numbers.
-In 1995, less than 1% of the global population had internet connection but today, half of the world’s population is online.
-In the U.S, over 80% of the population is online according to the International Telecommunications Union (ITU).
+In 1995, less than 1% of the global population had an internet connection but today, half of the world’s population is online.
+In the U.S., over 80% of the population is online according to the International Telecommunications Union (ITU).
 In essence, the internet has become a basic service touching on all aspects of life.
-From entertainment, health, personal and business communication, educational services, to news, everything is now happening online.
+From entertainment, health, personal and business communication, and educational services, to news, everything is now happening online.
 Fast and affordable internet impacts a wide range of areas; businesses can offer better services, households can watch the best shows, researchers can do more, medical experts can offer real-time solutions, and everyone gets news fast.

 The problem is that cheap high-speed internet remains a mirage for many consumers.
-According to the latest Consumer technology Association (CTA) report, the U.S doesn’t rank in the top ten countries with the most affordable and fast internet in 2018.
+According to the latest Consumer Technology Association (CTA) report, the U.S. doesn’t rank in the top ten countries with the most affordable and fast internet in 2018.
 Well, you can still enjoy the affordable internet and this article examines ways to help you do exactly this.
 Keep reading.

 1. Assess your Internet Speed Needs